jaljo/articles/text-editor/text-editor-002-en-proofing.md

 get rid of non textual elements, and end up with a raw string ready to be submitted.
 When pasting in a `contentEditable` element, things are way different.
-The browser will try to render the pasted text as close as possible from of the original copied text, resulting in massive and ugly inline style everywhere.
+The browser will try to render the pasted text as close as possible from the original copied text, resulting in massive and ugly inline style everywhere.
 This is not what we want, because we tried to have a clean HTML semantic by controlling **how elements are rendered** (remember we wrote a parser for that).

 We had to find a way to sanitize (once more !) the user clipboard, to ensure only raw text is pasted from external sources.
-Problem is, clipboard interaction is one of the most obvious security breach in web application, because it implies a direct communication between javascript and the external world with almost no way to control what's comming from it.
-In the past, several workaround involving extreme methods such as `iframe` and even `flash` (brrrr) were used.
+Problem is, clipboard interaction is one of the most obvious security breach in web applications, because it implies a direct communication between javascript and the external world with almost no way to control what's coming from it.
+In the past, several workarounds involving extreme methods such as `iframe` and even `flash` (brrrr) were used.
 Lately, the well known `document.execCommand('paste')` came to the rescue, but was still very limitated due to security concerns.
 See